alitto/pond/README.md

 // Submit a group of tasks
 for i := 0; i < 20; i++ {
-	n := i
+	i := i
 	group.Submit(func() {
-		fmt.Printf("Running group task #%d\n", n)
+		fmt.Printf("Running group task #%d\n", i)
 	})
 }

-// Wait for all tasks in the group to complete or the first error to occur err := group.Wait() if err != nil {
+// Wait for all tasks in the group to complete err := group.Wait() if err != nil {
 	fmt.Printf("Failed to complete group tasks: %v", err)